CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 `clear_traffic_statistics` is a ``Genie`` pre-trigger processor.
 It clears all statistics on an Ixia traffic generator `device`, before a trigger is executed.

-User's can set argument `clear_stats_time` in the `trigger_datafile` YAML to set how long to wait after clearing statistics on IxNetwork API server as shown
+User's can set optional argument `clear_stats_time` in the `trigger_datafile` YAML to set how long to wait after clearing statistics on IxNetwork API server as shown below:
-below:

 .. code-block:: yaml